UNISPACE III resolution entitled

 "… activities of the United Nations Programme on Space Applications should improve public health services by expanding and coordinating space-based services for telemedicine and for controlling infectious diseases."

 There are about 1,400 infectious diseases, some of which are among the most important causes of death in developing countries.
 Half of the world's population lives in affected areas.
-Ultimately the impact of all climate change threats to the environment, economy and security will be on human health.
+Malaria alone infects up to 300 million persons each year, killing almost one million.
+The consequences of climate change play a role in the transmission of many infectious diseases.
 To combat epidemics with coordinated responses, there is a need to establish an integrated global alert system.